vaginessa/dns-wiki/FAQ.md

 <a name="FAQ30"></a>
 **(30) Does AFWall+ work with SELinux (Fort Knox)?**

-Should be without any problem.
+Should be without any bigger problem.

 <a name="FAQ31"></a>
-**(31) Can AFWall+ be detected by other application?**
+**(31) Can AFWall+ be detected by other applications?**

+Yes, but it should be no security problem as long as the rules not get touched.

 <a name="FAQ32"></a>
 **(32) Do I need to have the Play store/services installed for the donate version?**

 Fast answer, no!

-Yes, but it should be no security problem.

 <a name="FAQ33"></a>
 **(33) Why was my issue closed?**

 Things like *It doesn't work* or *it crashes* is insufficient.
-So, please describe the exact steps to reproduce the problem and/or provide a logcat.
-More info always means better help.
+So, please describe the exact steps to reproduce the problem and always provide a logcat.
+More info always means that we can better help.

 <a name="FAQ34"></a>
 **(34) What happens if I make AFWall+ device administrator?**